aaron-18-112/gr-dataeng-data-challenge/.ipynb_checkpoints/README-checkpoint.md

 Using the crypto datasets in front of you, perhaps you'll be able to make use of it.

-Hint: For these question you will want to consider the *expected* return, how much money could you make on average for each strategy, considering you could arrive at any date in the dataset.
+Hint: For these questions you will want to consider the *expected* return, how much money could you make on average for each strategy, considering you could arrive at any date in the dataset.

     Q1.
 If you were sent back in time to a random date in the past with one Bitcoin worth £20,000 in today’s prices.
 What is the probability it will be worth more when you arrive in the past?